maciejzj/personal-website/index.md

-Interested in embedded software, machine learning and computer vision with modern C++ and Python.
+Interested in machine learning and computer vision for autonomous systems with Python and modern C++.
+Also minimalist software and UNIX tooling enthusiast.

+I am a machine learning engineer for satellite earth observations and a PhD student.

 <pre style="background-color: transparent; border-style: none;">
              &&